Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x8
      - __le32
      - s_r_blocks_count_lo
-     - This number of blocks can only be allocated by the super-user.
+     - This number of blocks can only be allocated by the woke super-user.
    * - 0xC
      - __le32
      - s_free_blocks_count_lo